Skip to main content

 10 mentions Positive Neutral Negative

-• “Excellent digital port of a great game - it runs faster than Gloomhaven, the city encounters run smoothly, and it's always a fun challenge.”
+• “Excellent digital port of a great game - there are still some bugs to work out in the early release version, but it runs faster than Gloomhaven, the city encounters run smoothly, and it's always a fun challenge.”

-• “Unlike the Gloomhaven before it, the software team did their job to make the game run smoothly without the memory issues that plagued the last game.”
+• “Unlike Gloomhaven before it, the software team did their job to make the game run smoothly without the memory suck that was the last game.”

 • “The full Frosthaven optimization puzzles without the need for setup and teardown.”

-• “I played a lot of Gloomhaven and wish I could recommend this, but the performance on my system (Framework 13, Ryzen AI 9 370, Radeon 890M, lots of RAM) is so bad - even on the lowest settings (320x200, 20 fps, 'fastest' graphics), the game pegs my CPU at 200%+ and the fans run full blast.
+• “I played a lot of Gloomhaven and wish I could recommend this, but the performance on my system (Framework 13, Ryzen 9 3700, Radeon 890M, lots of RAM) is so bad—even on the lowest settings (320x200, 20 FPS, 'fastest' graphics), the game pegs my CPU at 200%+ and the fans run full blast.
 It shouldn't be this demanding for a turn-based tactics game.”

-• “A lot of things are still broken, there's no way to undo a turn, constant reconnects and disconnects, and there's also a performance issue on my 4070.”
+• “A lot of things are still broken: there's no way to undo a turn, constant reconnects and disconnects, and there's also a performance issue on my RTX 4070.”

 • grinding